Useurmind/jekyll-now/_drafts/FluxInTypescriptWithRx.md

 Note the action.type property which is a string and must be defined by hand for each action.

 Personally I tend to stay away from string keys in my apis as far as possible.
-There are use cases for them especially in untyped languages like JavaScript out in interprocess communication.
+There are use cases for them especially in untyped languages like JavaScript or in interprocess communication.
 But if you have a strong compiler like in TypeScript you are not forced to use them.

-For example, in C# you can always replace a string key in your libraries api by a lambda expression from which you can derive e.g. a property name.

-Sadly such reflection is not yet possible in TypeScript.

 Rx: Everything is a stream
 -----

-What can we take from the previous section to design or own flux framework?
+What can we take from the previous section to design our own flux framework?

 ### Actions are streams